 And by the 16th century, any thought of replacing the warped beams soon vanished when Flemish weavers arrived in nearby Colchester.
 These invaders could produce more colourful cloth for less money.
 The English weavers sealed their own fate by wanting higher wages around the same time that higher taxes were demanded by the exchequer.

 Those taxes were used to fund wars being waged on the continent, closing many export markets.
 A perfect storm.
 The near monopoly of the wool industry in East Anglia was broken; the wool merchants no longer had the reserves to repair or replace the crooked houses.
 Lavenham appears thus to have created its own time capsule.

-By the 17th century many of the meaner buildings were in such disrepair that orders for their demolition were issued by the Lord of the Manor.
+By the 17th century many meaner buildings were in disrepair.
+Orders for their demolition were issued by the Lord of the Manor.
 The five Guildhalls were reduced in number to just two.
 Some repairs were made but not always in the Tudor manner.
 Later Georgian “improvements” saw the Tudor style rendered behind plaster and carved embellishments were hewn off.
 Today, we’d call it vandalism!

 The witches of Lavenham!